NathanKr/bullmq-basics/README.md

 </ul>

-For most standard polling scenarios, especially when you have a good control over the polling interval and termination,  React Query (TanStack Query) is highly recommend.
+For most standard polling scenarios, especially when you have good control over the polling interval and termination,  React Query (TanStack Query) is highly recommend.
 It offers a fantastic developer experience, handles many common pitfalls, and provides powerful features for managing server state.
 It's an industry standard for a reason.

 <h3>How to get complete and progress</h3>